Hart O. Berg: Weapons manufacture

 Around 1893 he settled at Hartford, Connecticut, where he obtained a managerial appointment with Colt’s Patent Fire Arms Manufacturing Company.
 His arrival at Colt coincided with the company bringing into production its M1889 revolver and developing the M1895 machine-gun under licence from John M. Browning.
-Berg is said to have been associated with both projects.
+Berg is said to have been associated with both projects, and Browning later remembered they quickly got well acquainted.

+Retaining influential contacts in Belgium from his earlier residence in Belgium allowed him to renew his links with Liège by 1896, joining the Belgian manufacturer Fabrique Nationale d'Armes de Guerre (FN) in a senior capacity.
+Despite state-of-the-art manufacturing capabilities by the end of 1895 FN was in poor financial shape due to lack of orders on their M1889 rifles and a lost legal battle with Mauser over the rights to produce improved M1893s.
+In 1896, most of their primary shareholders left and a major competitor DWM took over a controlling stake, excluding the company from the export market for military firearms.

-By 1896 he had renewed his links with Liège, joining the Belgian manufacturer Fabrique Nationale d'Armes de Guerre (FN) in a senior capacity.
-FN made not only munitions but also bicycles and motorcycles, and in 1897 Berg returned to Hartford to investigate advances in bicycle design introduced by the Pope Manufacturing Company.
-In the course of his visit he negotiated manufacturing rights for FN in respect of the new “chainless bicycle” and also met John Browning.
-Browning had recently licensed pistols of his design for production and sale by Colt within America.
-From these Colt had selected the prototype of the M1911 pistol for development.
+This forced it to diversify into commercial firearms, their parts but also bicycles, so in April 1897 Berg returned to Hartford to investigate advances in bicycle design introduced by the Pope Manufacturing Company.
+In the course of his visit he negotiated manufacturing rights for FN in respect of the new “chainless bicycle” (which went into serial production in 1898 and was made until 1920s) and also met John Browning.
+Browning filed four handgun patent application in 1895-1896, of which two later became Colt M1900 and le pistolet Browning.
+He licensed pistols of his design for production and sale by Colt within US and Canada in July 1896, but it's believed at the time Colt was mainly protecting its revolver market.

-Browning had created a lighter model of this gun and intended to produce it for the European market himself.
-Berg persuaded him that FN was a prime candidate to undertake its manufacture, and in July 1897 an agreement was concluded granting FN the European rights for what became the M1900.
+Browning had intended to produce the smallest gun for the European market himself, but Berg persuaded him that FN was a prime candidate to undertake its manufacture, returned to Liège with a license proposal, presented it to FN board in June 1897, and in July 1897 an agreement was concluded granting FN the European rights for what became the M1899.
 In the following year Berg was unsuccessful in attempting to persuade Browning to supervise the pistol’s production in Belgium, but its manufacture by FN transformed the fortunes of that company and laid the foundation for its long-term relationship with Browning (who died on FN’s premises in 1924).